Statistics & data

 Where do these statistics come from?

-Three sources.
-Verified figures come from Airbnb's published policy documents (AirCover terms, Resolution Center documentation).
-Host-reported figures aggregate observable data from major STR communities such as r/airbnb_hosts, AirHostsForum, and BiggerPockets STR threads.
+Four tiers.
+Verified figures come from Airbnb's published policy (AirCover terms, Resolution Center, Help Center article 279).
+Operator data comes from a named third party that published an analysis of its own bookings, currently Avada Properties' study of 20,000+ Smoky Mountains bookings; it is directional, not platform-wide.
+Host-reported figures aggregate observable data from major STR communities such as r/airbnb_hosts, AirHostsForum, and BiggerPockets.
 Estimated figures are modelled from denial-pattern analysis across documented host cases and are labelled accordingly.

 02